 Apply for recognition of professional qualifications acquired abroad

-Some professional qualifications must be assessed and approved by Arbejdstilsynet - the Danish Working Environment Authority (WEA) - if they have been acquired abroad.
+Some professional qualifications must be assessed and approved by the Working Environment Authority if they have been acquired abroad.
 This applies to a number of job functions in industry and construction.
-Qualifications must be approved before the employee is allowed to work in Denmark.

 Notify the Register of Foreign Service Providers (RUT) about your work

 Foreign companies carrying out temporary work in Denmark must notify the Register of Foreign Service Providers (RUT) of their services.
 This also applies if you are self-employed without employees.